zapek/Xeres/README.md

 https://fontawesome.com/v4/icons/

+Replace all '-' by '_' in their names for use in JavaFX.

 ### Git Branching Model

 *master* always contains the current and runnable code.
 Use a feature branch to work on a feature (for example, feature/165-the-feature (165 would be the ticket number, if any)).
 Once it's ready, have someone review it then merge to master.